Leave with us discovering the best landscapes in Sardinia in a breathtaking travel itinerary through the most magical Italian island

 Imagine the wind on your skin, silence all around and your gaze losing itself in a beautiful landscape that seems to have no end.
 Sardinia landscapes are unique in the world, made up of small and large masterpieces from old and new stories, glimpses and panoramasbelonging to a wild and unspoiled beauty where your thoughts wander free.
 In this article, we have come up with an itinerary through Sardinia includeing the most beautiful and breathtaking places in this incredible region.
 We are in the land where magic and everyday life coexist, intertwining in an eternal embrace.
 Here, the Mistral wind caresses the sometimes sweet and sometimes harsh shapes of the island, carrying with it tales from afar.

-Following the seven-stage itinerary to discover the most beautiful landscapes of North Sardinia described in this article, you will realise that there is no limit to the wealth you can find here.
+Following the seven-stop itinerary to discover the most beautiful landscapes of North Sardinia described in this article, you will realise that there is no limit to the wealth you can find here.
 Among breathtaking views, unspoiled nature, but also culture, folklore and events (for these see the Salude&Trigu calendar), start your unforgettable journey in North Sardinia.

 7. Sardinia landscapes: a breathtaking view of the La Maddalena Archipelago

-Our journey in North Sardinia begins in the east, where the sun rises.
+Our journey in North Sardinia to discover the best landscapes begins in the east, where the sun rises.
 Off the coast of Gallura lies an archipelago of more than sixty islands and islets called La Maddalena Archipelago.
 A National Park and part of the Cetacean Sanctuary, it appears like a paradise where rare life forms inhabit a pure and unspoiled scenery.
 A perfect work of art made of rocks, all the colours of the Mediterranean maquis and a sea that offers every shade of blue and azure.

 Each island offers a spectacle of its own; among the unmissable stops are La Maddalena, Caprera, Santo Stefano, Spargi, Budelli, Razzoli and Santa Maria.
 You will find beaches and coves that take your breath away in those places.